 READ MORE UPDATES

-Oregon Opportunity Network shared a link.
+Oregon Opportunity Network shared Anti-Displacement PDX's album.

 Oregon Opportunity Network added 2 new photos.

 We were honored to stand at Portland City Hall this morning with Anti-Displacement PDX to celebrate the unanimous passage last night by the Planning and Sustainability Commission of a new Comprehensive Plan including policies addressing all 11 anti-displacement measures proposed by the Coalition - and to call on City Council to adopt the final Comp Plan keeping all the equity and anti-displacement measures intact.

 Thank you to Mayor Charlie Hales and Commissioner Steve Novick for attending, and to all the partners - Living Cully Radix Consulting Group Portland African American Leadership Forum (PAALF) Welcome Home Coalition Right 2 Dream Too 1000 Friends of Oregon Asian Pacific American Network of Oregon Coalition of Communities of Color Groundwork Portland Upstream Public Health PCRI The Community Alliance of Tenants Self Enhancement, Inc. & more!

 Thank you to legislators, Governor Brown, and all the partners involved in passing this bill, and most important PCRI!

 Portland friends, please join us and Anti-Displacement PDX this Wednesday morning at City Hall!

 Exciting opportunity to make a difference for housing statewide!